jhekasoft/home-sensors/README.md

 # Arduino home sensors

 This is project for ESP8266 Wi-Fi module.
-Working with meteo sensor BME280.
+Working with meteo sensor BME280 + DHT11 as second.

 ## Circuit board